saransuri/morel-no-code-generator/README.md

 # To add cover images with no code
 For a MOREL no-code generator with cover images drawn from a Zotero library you can:

-- [request an invoice](mailto:proyectomorel@gmail.com) for a customized service
+- [Request an invoice](mailto:proyectomorel@gmail.com) for a customized service
-- [promote this project](https://www.addtoany.com/share#url=http%3A%2F%2F127.0.0.1%3A4000%2Fmorel-no-code-generator%2F&title=%7C%20MOREL%20no-code%20website%20generator) to find code contributors that help develping this feature.
+- [Promote this project](https://www.addtoany.com/share#url=http%3A%2F%2F127.0.0.1%3A4000%2Fmorel-no-code-generator%2F&title=%7C%20MOREL%20no-code%20website%20generator) to find code contributors that help develping this feature.